 We give an overview of our key ideas in §2.
 We define the operational and axiomatic IVL semantics in §3.
 We discuss how to prove back-end soundness in §4 and front-end soundness in §5.
 We discuss related work in §6 and conclude in §7.

-All formalizations and proofs in this paper are mechanized in the Isabelle proof assistant [Nipkow et al. 2002] and our mechanization is publicly available [Dardinier et al. 2024b].
+All formalizations and proofs in this paper are mechanized in the Isabelle proof assistant [39].

 2 Key Ideas